Narcissistic Abuse Recovery, Trauma

 2. They Start the Day With Self-Compassion

 Trauma experienced from narcissistic abuse makes it difficult for survivors to practice self-compassion.
-They spend so much time making sure the narcissist is cared for they lose sight of their own needs.
-As they heal from trauma they become thrives.
+They spend so much time making sure the narcissist is cared for, they lose sight of their own needs.
+As they heal from trauma, they become thrivers.
 Their ability to practice self-compassion improves.

 Why It Matters: Trauma creates a harsh inner critic.
 Healing involves replacing that voice with one that is nurturing and compassionate.